citrix/xenserver-management-api/docs/index.md

-# Citrix XenServer 7.4 CR Management API
+# Citrix XenServer 7.5 CR Management API

-## API Revision 2.9
+## API Revision 2.10

 This document defines the XenServer Management API - an interface for remotely configuring and controlling virtualised guests running on a Xen-enabled host.

-The API is presented here as a set of Remote Procedure Calls (RPCs), with a wire format based upon [XML-RPC](http://xmlrpc.scripting.com/spec.html).
+The API is presented here as a set of Remote Procedure Calls (RPCs).
+There are two supported wire formats, one based upon [XML-RPC](http://xmlrpc.scripting.com/spec.html) and one based upon [JSON-RPC](http://www.jsonrpc.org) (v1.0 and v2.0 are both recognised).
 No specific language bindings are prescribed, although examples will be given in the python programming language.

 Although we adopt some terminology from object-oriented programming, future client language bindings may or may not be object oriented.